Taiwan · duration itinerary

 - ◆Utilize Taipei's efficient MRT system for easy and affordable travel.

-- ◆Carry cash for smaller vendors and night market stalls.
+- ◆Carry cash for smaller vendors and night markets.

 Packing highlights